rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ## Lab Completion

-In this workshop we learned how to:
+In this lab we learned how to:

 - Execute our workloads on remote Data Science Virtual Machines
 - Execute our workloads on HDInsight Clusters running Spark